-Over the past two years, ICOs have become a popular method of funding for blockchain or cryptocurrency-related projects, where token issuers offer tokens in return for funds.
-In May 2018, ASIC updated its INFO 225 Initial coin offerings guidance on the potential application of the Corporations Act 2001 (Cth) (Corporations Act) to ICOs.
+ICOs as a method of funding for blockchain or cryptocurrency-related projects, where token issuers offer tokens in return for funds, were generally less popular in 2019 relative to the two years prior.
+In May 2019, ASIC updated its INFO 225 Initial coin offerings guidance on the potential application of the Corporations Act 2001 (Cth) (Corporations Act) to ICOs.
 Entities should note that the Corporations Act may apply regardless of whether the ICO was created and offered from Australia or overseas.